A strong broadband 21 cm cosmological signal from dark matter spin-flip interactions: Temperature evolution equations

-The rates $\Gamma_c$ and $H$ are plotted in fig.~\ref{fig:rates_weak_coupling} as a function of $z$.
-Since these two rates are the same as in the standard cosmology, one can use them to understand the problem of the anomalous EDGES absorption signal.
+In the standard cosmology it is not possible to obtain very strong differential brightness temperatures.
+To see this, we can start by examining the rates $\Gamma_c(z)$ and $H(z)$ which are plotted in fig.~\ref{fig:rates_weak_coupling}.
 In the figure, we see that $\Gamma_c$ drops below $H$ at a decoupling redshift of $z_d\sim130$.
-In the standard cosmology, the gas would kinetically decouple from the CMB at a redshift $z_d$ and begin to adiabatically cool.
+Without exotic interactions with the DM, the gas would kinetically decouple from the CMB at a redshift $z_d$ and begin to adiabatically cool.
 This would lead to a gas temperature of,

-If one assumes a strong Ly-$\alpha$ induced coupling at $z=17$ to the color temperature (which can be taken to be the same as the gas temperature $T_K$), then this leads to the lowest possible prediction of the spin temperature $T_s (z= 17)= 6.8$~K, or equivalently a differential brightness temperature $\delta T_b \simeq -227$~mK, which is not enough of an absorption dip to explain the EDGES signal.
+If one assumes a strong Ly-$\alpha$ induced coupling at $z=17$ to the color temperature (which can be taken to be the same as the gas temperature $T_K$), then this leads to the lowest possible prediction of the spin temperature $T_s (z= 17)= 6.8$~K, or equivalently a differential brightness temperature $\delta T_b \simeq -227$~mK.
+This is clearly not enough of an absorption dip to explain the maximum strength of the EDGES absorption signal $\delta T_b(z=17) \simeq -500$~mK.

 In order to obtain $\delta T_b(z=17) \simeq -500$~mK, we would need a much colder spin temperature of $T_s(z=17) = 3.32$~K. Such a low spin temperature can not be obtained in the standard cosmology, but can be obtained in models with excess gas cooling, and also in our model, as we shall see in the next section.